 Feb.
 5, 2019

-It can easily be said that 3D designing tools have become a revolution in the way that engineers and architects create their building designs.
+3D designing tools have become revolutionary in the way that engineers and architects work through their building designs for communicating with investors.
 For example, parametric modeling has provided Building Teams a way to incorporate weight tolerances and various other types of information into their finalized designs.
-However, most designers who utilize 3D technology will tell you that they use this technology in their conceptual design stages too.
-This is when they don’t actually require building information that is highly detailed.
-This can also provide a plethora of advantages, as well.

 Having been originally developed as a generalized 3D content application, SketchUp was introduced in 2002.
 It was created in order to provide professional designers a way to draw on a computer monitor in the same manner as they could through the use of a paper and pen.
 Its simplistic interface allowed the designer to play around with their designs in a manner that just wasn’t possible with previous designing software.
 It allows you to draw your design in a style reminiscent of 2D using a patented “push-pull” technology.

 Both construction and architect professionals have stated that they are impressed by the newfound freedom associated with creating designs and mock-ups with the use of a mouse operating as a pen.
-In addition, since many projects involve limited design details, SketchUp will provide a way to illustrate the way that the design will actually be built using only a very limited
+Also, since many projects involve limited design details, SketchUp will provide a way to illustrate the way that the design will actually be built.

-Here, you have the ability to create a perfect 3D model in the manner that you intended, rather than the way the model shop employee views it.
-This compliment to 3D tools and BIM is being utilized more and more by smaller companies as a way to set themselves apart from other firms.
-These 3D printers include; the Z Corp 510 3D printer and the Z Corporation 650 3D printer.
+Here, you can create a perfect 3D model in the manner that you intended, rather than the way the model shop employee views it.
+This complement to 3D tools and BIM is being utilized more and more by smaller companies as a way to set themselves apart from other firms.
 In addition, the cost of material for printing models has decreased to approximately $5-3 per material cubic inch.
-CMYK color can also be used in order to allow the designer the freedom of showing what they would like to illustrate.
-Z editpro texture and color-matching software comes with every Z Corp printer.
-Also, just about every 3D design program can export a file to the Z Corp .stl format in order to print in 3D.
+CMYK color can also be used in order to allow the designer the freedom to show what they would like to illustrate.
+Also, just about every 3D design program can export a file to the .stl format in order to print in 3D.

-When using advanced tools like 3ds Max, it can easily be predicted that 2019 will see an ever-widening revolution in the architectural and design world.
-This is occurring for two very important reasons.
-First of all, you have a situation in which software has been extensively been improved in order to provide designers what they really want in order to impress clients.
-Secondly, computing power has increased to the point where the full potential of the 3D software can be used and still be highly cost-effective.
+When using advanced 3d tools, it can easily be predicted that 2020 will see an ever-widening revolution in the architectural and design world.
+This is occurring for two significant reasons.
+First of all, you have a situation in which software has been extensively improved to provide designers what they really want.
+Secondly, computing power has increased to the point where the full potential of the 3D software can be used and still be cost-effective.